 It is the same issue when betting on red or black on the roulette wheel.
 One famous episode occurred on the wheel in Monte Carlo back in 1913 when black came up an incredible 26 times in succession!
 Once black had come up for the 15th consecutive time, players began piling their money on red in the false hope that a black result was bound to happen any minute now.

-The law of small numbers relates strongly to the gambler’s fallacy concept, which suggests an outcome is “due” because it hasn’t happened for a specific period, and neatly sums up what happened in Monte Carlo on that fateful day.
+Belief in the law of small numbers relates strongly to the gambler’s fallacy concept, which suggests an outcome is “due” because it hasn’t happened for a specific period, and neatly sums up what happened in Monte Carlo on that fateful day.

-A Question of Logic
+The Law Of Small Numbers Is A Question of Logic

 As the name suggests, the law of small numbers involves drawing conclusions from a relatively small set of data.
 In 1974, a study by Tversky and Kahneman asked a group of volunteers to consider the following scenario: Two hospitals serve one town.
 In hospital A, the bigger facility, approximately 45 babies are born daily.
 In hospital B, just 15 babies are born each day.